dogoncouch/gentoo-laptop/README.md

 ### The Kernel
 The kernel and initramfs are compiled using genkernel-next.
 Kernel configuration is largely based on the [Kali Linux](https://www.kali.org/) configuration, which has excellent laptop hardware support.
 It is configured to use `systemd` as an init system, for compatibility with the Gnome desktop environment.

-It supports Docker containers.
-It also has guest support for most virtualization hosts.
+It supports Docker containers (with the devicemapper storage driver), QEMU/KVM, VirtualBox (currently broken), and has guest support for most virtualization hosts.

 Our kernel modules are quite expansive.
 You can expect a ~12G source tree, with ~2.8G worth of compiled modules in `/lib/modules/`.